RaphaelaHeil/2024-06-11_uio_local-atr/index.md

 The workshop will briefly introduce ATR and its capabilities and limitations.
 Afterwards, learners will be introduced to Loghi's command-line interface, and we will practice using a previously trained model to recognise text, prepare our data for training, and utilise it to train a new model.

+## When & Where?

+2024-06-11 at University of Oslo

-Registration for the in-person workshop is available via: [https://www.ub.uio.no/english/libraries/dsc/berut/events/workshops/2024-06-11-workshop_1.html](https://www.ub.uio.no/english/libraries/dsc/berut/events/workshops/2024-06-11-workshop_1.html)
+More details and registration for the in-person workshop is available via: [https://www.ub.uio.no/english/libraries/dsc/berut/events/workshops/2024-06-11-workshop_1.html](https://www.ub.uio.no/english/libraries/dsc/berut/events/workshops/2024-06-11-workshop_1.html)

 ## Setup Instructions
 _Installation instructions and related pieces of information will be added below in due time._